grafana/loki/docs/sources/visualize/grafana.md

 ## Using Grafana Dashboards

-Because Loki can be used as a built-in data source above, we can use LogQL queries based on that datasource to build complex visualizations that persist on Grafana dashboards.
+Because Loki can be used as a built-in data source above, we can use LogQL queries based on that data source to build complex visualizations that persist on Grafana dashboards.

 {{< docs/play title="Loki Example Grafana Dashboard" url="https://play.grafana.org/d/T512JVH7z/" >}}